Author Archives: Sandeep Verma

 Security breaches that expose sensitive customer data can systematically erode the hard-earned trust between banks and their clientele.
 The resulting damage to the institution’s reputation and perceived reliability presents financial and existential risks associated with losing competitive positioning grounded in customer loyalty.
 Therefore, prioritizing robust banking API security via routine vulnerability assessments and continuous authentication enhancements is an investment in maintaining customer confidence and institutional reputation.

-10 strategies for tackling banking API security challenges
+11 strategies for tackling banking API security challenges

-Banks must implement a comprehensive cybersecurity strategy covering all security aspects to tackle banking API challenges.
+Banks must implement a comprehensive cybersecurity strategy covering all security aspects to tackle open banking API security challenges.
 Here are key banking API security best practices that banks can adopt to enhance their security measures:

 • Secure API Design